Frequently Asked Questions (FAQ)

 Mechanical Contractors FAQ

 Yes.
 Many construction firms today have moved to stand-alone HR solutions and away from embedded HR applications that are part of the ERP (accounting) solution.
 Employees today want access to much more HR related data than in years past so a self-service portal was needed.
 Web-based applications helped facilitate that.
 Some larger scale HR solutions have moved into construction (e.g. Workday, UKG, Bamboo) which are not construction specific but that does not appear to matter too much, with one exception.
 When the HR solution vendor expects a customer to use their integrated payroll, problems can arise.
 HR does not have all that much construction specific functionality but Payroll most certainly does.
-BCG recommends a suitable HR product for most construction firm with good integration capability back to the firm’s ERP-based Payroll application to ensure functionality such as union payroll, Certified Payroll reporting, and costing of labor.
+Burger Consulting Group recommends a suitable HR product for most construction firm with good integration capability back to the firm’s ERP-based Payroll application to ensure functionality such as union payroll, Certified Payroll reporting, and costing of labor.